BethyHowl/academic-kickstart/content/home/about.md

 # Biography
 Courtney B Howland is a undergraduate student at the University of Texas in Arlington.
 Her interest includes Web and App developement, and creating gaming enviroments using UDK.

+# Qualification Summary
+* Good eye for detail; well organized, skilled in setting priorities
+* Skilled and thorough in analyzing problem situations and finding creative solutions.
+* Innovative in designing and carrying out projects.

 # Experience/Skills
 Java, Python, C++, C, UDK, CAD, Adobe Photoshop, and Video editing tools